 Breaking down the Redington Cross Water Combo

-Let me just say this about the Redington Crosswater Combo, it will work for you – if you are a beginner.
-It doesn’t come with a leader or extra tippet line, so you’ll have to purchase that separately.
+The Redington Crosswater is actually a solid setup if you are a beginner fly angler.
+The biggest issue that I have with it is that it doesn’t come ready to fish.
+The combo only include the rod, reel, case and line.
+It doesn’t come with extra leaders or tippet line, so you’ll have to purchase that separately.
 Which in reality isn’t that big of a deal, but the Prestige already comes with everything you need to get fly fishing.
 Including dry flies…

 So yes, you will be saving a couple bucks if you buy the Crosswater, but you aren’t getting that extra gear that is necessary to fish with.

-Biggest Pros: it’s an easy to cast, medium/fast action fly rod that does suit itself well to beginners.
-It does come with a cordura rod case (save it when you upgrade) and it is pre-spooled for the water.
+Biggest Pros: It’s an easy to cast, medium/fast action fly rod that does suit itself well to beginners.
+It does come with a cordura rod case and it is pre-spooled for the water.

 Why the Cabela’s Prestige Collection is a much better option for beginners